Husono/Dokucraft-TSC-Light/README.md

 dokucraft Planet Minecraft account, please inform me
-at: <dokucraft@outlook.com> You may not get a response, but it provides me with valuable feedback to ensure ower work isn't being illegally stolen for profit.
+at: <dokucraft@outlook.com> You may not get a response, but it provides me with valuable feedback to ensure our work isn't being illegally stolen for profit.

 © 2009-2015, Dokucraft: The Saga Continues <dokucraft@outlook.com>